wusung/tweets-api/README.md

 ==========

 ##Scenario
-An insurance company needs a system to tweet their current statuses.
+An web site need a function to tweet their current statuses.
 A software engineering team is working on the story below.

 *As a system user, I want to add new user data into the system.
 After added, I can view a certain user, an user list, and sign in with the new user email and password.

 ## Demo site
 You can see available users here. https://tweets-example-api.herokuapp.com/rest/user